Getting started

 go get -u github.com/ThreeDotsLabs/watermill

-The basic idea behind event-driven applications stays always the same: listen for incoming messages and react to them.
-Watermill supports this behavior for multiple publishers and subscribers.
+The idea behind event-driven applications is always the same: listen to and react to incoming messages.
+Watermill supports this behavior for multiple publishers and subscribers .

-The core part of Watermill is the Message.
-It is as important as http.Request is for the http package.
-Most Watermill features use this struct in some way.
+The core part of Watermill is the Message .
+It is what http.Request is for the net/http package.
+Most Watermill features work with this struct.

-Even though PubSub libraries come with complex features, for Watermill it’s enough to implement two interfaces to start working with them: the Publisher and Subscriber.
+Most Pub/Sub libraries come with complex features.
+For Watermill, it’s enough to implement two interfaces to start working with them: the Publisher and Subscriber.

 type Publisher interface {